-The Pensions Committee has reviewed the budget for 2015/16 which continues to forecast a cash flow surplus for the year of £11.3 million before investment income, which whilst down on the past year still leaves the Fund strongly cashflow positive.
-Taking investment income into account, the surplus is expected to be around £26.5 million.
-The following year is also projecting a similar surplus position.
-There are however, a wide range of factors which could result in the budget having to change, including further austerity measures leading to workforce reductions, the outcome of the actuarial valuation in 2016, changes to National Insurance along with Freedom & Choice which could see active members either withdrawing from the Scheme or transferring their benefits.
-The outturn for 2014/15 compared to the budget for 2015/16 and 2016/17 is shown in the table below:
+The Pensions Committee has reviewed the budget for 2016/17 which continues to forecast a cash flow surplus for the year of £13.2 million before investment income, leaving the Fund strongly cash flow positive.
+Taking investment income into account, the surplus is expected to be around £27.6 million.
+The following year is also projecting a similar, slightly lower surplus position.
+This is due to potential reductions in staff numbers due to organisation wide saving requirements.
+There are however, a wide range of factors which could result in changes being made to the budget, including further austerity measures, the outcome of the actuarial valuation in 2016, changes to National Insurance along with Freedom & Choice which could see active members either withdrawing from the Scheme or transferring their benefits.
+The outturn for 2015/16 compared to the budget for 2016/17 and 2017/18 is shown in the table below: